Aroal-ing/Cybersecurity-Repository/README.md

 # Cybersecurity Portfolio

 ## About Me
-I am a Computer Systems Engineering student specializing in Cybersecurity.
+I am a Computer Systems Engineering student with a specialization in Cybersecurity and Networking.
+I have hands-on knowledge in:
+-Linux fundamentals
+-Common vulnerabilities and basic exploitation techniques -Technical documentation of security findings

+Additionaly, i have foundational to intermediate knowledge in networking, including:
+-Network architecture (LAN and WAN)
+-Logical an Physical network implemetation
+-Structured cabling
+-Site deployment and infrestructure setup -Configuration of switches and routers
+-Internet administration and access control
+-Wireless Access Points (APs)
+-CCTV systems and NVR-DVR configuration

+My main interest lies in understaning how vulnerabilities originate, how they can be explited, and how to properly mitigate them to improve security posture.

-This repository documents my hands-on learning focused on:
+This repository documents my practical learning process through controlled lab environments and real word inspired scenarios.
-- Vulnerability discovery
-- Exploitation techniques
-- Security mitigation and hardening

 ## Learning Platforms
 - TryHackMe